Florida Gov. Ron DeSantis signs law squashing squatters' rights

 DeSantis said the law provides homeowners with remedies against squatting and increases penalties for squatters.

-Martin County's sheriff made national headlines this week after warning of a viral video teaching squatters how to circumvent the laws.
+Martin County Sheriff William Snyder made national headlines this week after warning of a viral video teaching squatters how to circumvent the laws.

 "Crime is a lot like cancer," Synder said.
 "It spreads and if you see it somewhere else, let's be on guard.
 Let's get ahead of it."